9 Best AI Marketing Books to Read in 2026

 Are older AI marketing books still worth reading in 2026?

 Some older AI marketing books are still useful for background, but they are not the best place to start in 2026.
-AI marketing changed sharply after ChatGPT launched on November 30, 2022, so this list prioritizes books from 2024, 2025, and 2026 that address generative AI, AI search, governance, personalization, and current marketing workflows.
+This list prioritizes books from 2024, 2025, and 2026 that address generative AI, AI search, governance, personalization, and current marketing workflows.

 Do marketers need to learn machine learning before reading these books?